OktaEdu/es-delivery-ci4d-customizing-okta-hosted-siw/README.md

-#### Disclaimer: The following is intended for educational purposes only.
-Not meant for production.

 # Lab: Deploy Redirect Authentication with the Okta-Hosted Sign In Widget

 In this [Okta Training](https://www.okta.com/training/) hands-on lab, you will integrate a web application with Okta and deploy the redirect model of authentication.
 After this, you will customize the Okta Sign-In Widget (SIW) using the Branding UI and the Sign-In Page Code Editor.